• Skip to primary navigation

 Can Method

 • Remove the paper wrapper from 2 empty, BPA-free 28-ounce cans.
-Wash and dry them, then grease the bottom and sides with cooking spray.
-Line the bottom of each can with a round of parchment and press it to lay flat.
+Wash and dry them, then oil the bottom and sides with cooking spray.
+Cut two circles of parchment paper to fit the bottoms of the cans, press them on the bottom surface to lay them flat.

 • Whisk the dry ingredients together in a mixing bowl.